devplayer0/fyp/report.md

-of "\[being\] a community tool focused on architectural modeling" [@gem5], gem5's design and features are unrelated to those of QEMU and the forks described previously. gem5's headline feature is really its flexibility and modularity (it's the first goal listed in the project's original paper), which originally comes from M5 (a previous simulator folded into gem5).
+of "\[being\] a community tool focused on architectural modeling" [@gem5], gem5's design and features are unrelated to those of QEMU and the forks described previously. gem5's headline feature is really its flexibility and modularity (this is the first goal listed in the project's original paper), which originally comes from M5, a previous simulator folded into gem5.

 ![Visualisation of a sample gem5 config (for an ARM Versatile Express platform)\label{fig:gem5_config_complex}](img/gem5_config_complex.jpg)

 The simulator's flexibility primarily stems from its tight, object-oriented integration with Python.
 All components in gem5 are `SimObject`s.
-These contain two pieces: a C++ implementation and a Python binding.
-While the C++ part implements the behaviour of the component (e.g. a memory controller) for high performance, the Python part defines the parameters for the component [@gem5].
-An overall Python-based configuration script instantiates all of the `SimObject`s and wires them up.
+These are comprised of two pieces: a C++ implementation and a Python binding.
+While the C++ part implements the behaviour of the component (e.g. a memory controller) for high performance, the Python part defines the parameters of the component [@gem5].
+An overall Python-based configuration script instantiates the `SimObject`s and wires them up.
 "Ports" are generally used to connect communication between components such as memories.
 A visualisation of such a configuration script (generated by gem5 itself) can be seen in figure
 \ref{fig:gem5_config_complex}.

-Using this modular design, it's possible to create a nearly endlessly customisable system layout based on the requirements of a particular application. gem5 can simulate a number of different CPU ISA's and memory systems with various models.
-For CPU's, it's possible to simulate certain segments of code in a simple "atomic" mode (for performance) and critical segments using a complex pipelined and out-of-order execution model named "O3" (for detailed analysis).
+Using this modular design, it is possible to create a near endlessly customisable system layout based on the requirements of a particular application. gem5 can simulate a number of different CPU ISAs and memory systems with various models.
+For CPUs, it is possible to simulate certain segments of code in a simple "atomic" mode for performance, and critical segments using a complex pipelined and out-of-order execution model named "O3" for detailed analysis.
 Memory can also be modelled as simple SRAM-style hardware with a fixed latency, or complex DRAM.

 gem5 also supports two primary execution modes, similar to QEMU.
-In full system mode ("FS"), gem5 emulates a full bare-metal system, with interrupts and peripheral support (sophisticated enough to boot a full Linux kernel).
+In full system mode ("FS"), gem5 emulates a full bare-metal system, with interrupts and peripheral support, which is sophisticated enough to boot a full Linux kernel.
 Syscall emulation mode ("SE") emulates syscalls for executing user-mode programs.

 Adding and making use of new features (as `SimObject`s) is easy with gem5's SCons-based build system and Python-based configuration scripts.